7000 Oxalis adenodes ----- 3 for $ 6.00

 incorrectly named O. comosa.
 This is the true species, that grows

-like a little tree decked with lavender flowers.
-FEW AVAILABLE
+like a little tree decked with lavender flowers that are sweetly scented.

 7060 Oxalis compressa ----- 3 for $ 6.00